THIS DATE IN HISTORY: April 28

 1970: Jacques Plante makes 20 saves for the 14th and final playoff shutout of his career, helping the Blues defeat the Pittsburgh Penguins 5-0 in Game 5 of the West Division Semifinals at St. Louis Arena.
 Plante gets all the offensive help he needs from Frank St. Marseille, who scores once in each period for a hat trick.
 The Blues win the series two nights later to advance to the Final for the third consecutive year.

 1984: The North Stars and Edmonton Oilers combine for a playoff-record seven power-play goals in Game 3 of the Campbell Conference Final at Met Center.
 Minnesota scores four times with the extra man during a five-goal second period.
-But the Oilers get their second power-play goal of the game when Paul Coffey scores late in the period, and Jari Kurri's man-advantage goal at 4:58 starts a five-goal third period that carries Edmonton to an 8-5 victory.
+But the Oilers get their second power-play goal of the game when Paul Coffey scores late in the period, and Jari Kurri scores with the man-advantage at 4:58 to start a five-goal third period that carries Edmonton to an 8-5 victory.

 1998: Daniel Alfredsson scores three goals for the first playoff hat trick in Ottawa Senators history in a 4-3 win against the visiting New Jersey Devils in Game 4 of the Eastern Conference Quarterfinals.
 Alfredsson scores once in each period; his goal at 5:00 of the third completes the hat trick and proves to be the game-winner after New Jersey scores two late goals.

 2001: Alexander Mogilny has a hand in all five of New Jersey's regulation goals in Game 2 of the Eastern Conference Semifinals against the Toronto Maple Leafs in East Rutherford, New Jersey, scoring two and assisting on the others.
-The only one he's not involved with is Randy McKay's goal at 5:31 of overtime, which gives the Devils a 6-5 victory after they blow a three-goal lead in the third period.
+He's not involved in Randy McKay's goal at 5:31 of overtime, which gives the Devils a 6-5 victory after they blow a three-goal lead in the third period.
 Mogilny ties a playoff record with four points (one goal, three assists) in the second period.

 Video: Memories: Staal scores latest regulation Game 7 goal